athoobj/employee-leave-attendance-final-project/README.md

 The Auth Guard checks whether the user is authenticated.

-If the user is not logged in, the application redirects to:
+If the user is not logged in, the route redirects to:

 ```text
 /login